Mechanisms of Chlamydia Pathogenesis

 Our pioneering discoveries forged the current understanding of Chlamydia exit from host cells.
 Chlamydiae possess two mechanisms for accomplishing cellular escape that are mutually exclusive: extrusion and lysis.
 Extrusion is a packaged release of Chlamydia in which the bacteria are pinched off from the host cell into a membrane-encased compartment, a process that leaves the original host cell intact.
 Extrusions are novel structures that enhance the biology of Chlamydia infection in many fascinating ways, such as serving as a ‘stealth shuttle’ as these bacteria attempt to elude the host immune system.

 Discovery of Chlamydia virulence factors

-Chlamydia genome maps
+Chlamydia genome posters

 combining genetics & proteomics to illuminate novel chlamydia-host interactions